Faster Hamiltonian Monte Carlo by Learning Leapfrog Scale: a self-calibrated randomized solution: Hamiltonian Monte Carlo

-Denote $\mathcal{E}$ the set of the position-momentum pairs visited along the forward and backward leapfrog path.
-The second step of NUTS consists in randomly picking one of the pairs in $\mathcal{E}$, each pair being weighted according to the target density.
-In its original version, the latter was done by a slice sampling move.
-Given a realisation $u$ from the uniform distribution on $[0,1]$, one draws uniformly in the following set of points

-The overall process allows for detailed balance to hold and thus validates the NUTS algorithm.
-Notice that the current version implemented in Stan \citep{stanmanual, betancourt2018conceptual} uses a multinomial sampling strategy instead of the slice sampling one.
+For an extention of the aforementioned termination criterion to the non-Euclidean case, we refer the reader to \cite{betancourt2018}.
+The second step of NUTS consists in randomly picking one of the position-momentum pairs visited along the forward and backward leapfrog path, each pair being weighted according to the target density.
+In its original version, the latter was done by a slice sampling move, but most recent versions implemented in Stan \citep{stanmanual} rely on a multinomial sampling strategy.
+The overall process allows for detailed balance to hold and thus validates NUTS.

 Compared with the standard HMC sampler, which uses a fixed length $L$ across iterations, NUTS relies on an adaptive scheme while requiring an evaluation of the Hamiltonian along its entire leapfrog path.
-Even though the leapfrog path of NUTS is locally the longest possible in terms of Equation (\ref{eq: retrace}), we note that the final position-momentum pair is almost never one of the two endpoints of the generated leapfrog path.
-Therefore the distance between the position of the proposed value and the current one is smaller than it could be, which induces a waste of computation time.
+Even though this leapfrog path is locally the longest possible in terms of Equation \eqref{eqn:nuts-retrace}, it serves primarily as an intermediate object for proposal selection: the endpoints of the trajectory are rarely used as proposals due to the slice sampling step.
+Therefore the distance between the proposed position and the current one may be significantly smaller than the maximal one achieved during the construct, which means a waste of computation time.